UTrace: Poisoning Forensics for Private Collaborative Learning: Problem Statement and Threat Model

 \subsection{Threat Model}

-We consider an actively malicious adversary that can compromise parties across the training, inference, and traceback phases.
+We consider an actively malicious adversary that can compromise parties up to half of the data owners, model owners and computational parties across the training, inference, and traceback phases.
 The adversary can observe and modify all inputs, states and network traffic of the compromised parties.
-We assume the adversary controls a minority of each group of data owners, model owners, and computational parties.

-For the compromised data owners, we assume that the adversary controls their training datasets to mount a data poisoning attack on the ML model.
+For the compromised data owners, the adversary controls their training datasets to mount a data poisoning attack on the ML model.
 We consider an \textit{error-specific} misclassification objective~\cite{biggio_wild_2018}, that is, inducing a specific prediction $f_\theta(x) = \hat{y} \ne y$, where $\hat{y}$ is a target label and $y$ is the true label for the point $x$.
-This objective can be achieved through a number of methods, including backdoor attacks~\cite{chen2017targeted,gu_badnets_2019,souri_sleeper_2021,saha_hidden-trigger_2020,qi_mind_2021,carlini_poisoning_2022} and label-flipping attacks~\cite{jagielski_subpopulation_2021}.
+This objective can be achieved through a number of methods, including backdoor attacks~\cite{gu_badnets_2019,souri_sleeper_2021,saha_hidden-trigger_2020,qi_mind_2021,carlini_poisoning_2022} and label-flipping attacks~\cite{jagielski_subpopulation_2021}.
 In terms of adversarial knowledge, we assume the strongest white-box adversary with full knowledge of the training algorithm, the traceback mechanism, and training datasets of compromised clients.
+We assume a strong adversarial model, in which the malicious data owners might collude to achieve the same adversarial objective, for instance introduce the same backdoor pattern in the model.

-For the compromised servers in the inference and traceback MPC protocols, we consider standard adversarial models from PPML.
-Typically, the adversary controls a minority of servers in the computation, but the exact threshold depends on the PPML protocol.
-Certain instantiations of secure computation might impose additional constraints on the adversary.
-For example, our system can be used with MPC protocols that assume an honest-but-curious adversary that only passively corrupts the parties \cite{araki_high-throughput_2016,chandran_simc_2022}, which are frequently significantly more efficient than their actively secure counterparts that consider malicious adversaries~\cite{wagh_falcon_2020, dalskov_fantastic_2021}.
+Certain instantiations of secure computation might impose additional constraints on the adversary for the computational parties in the training, inference and traceback phases.
+For example, our system can be used with MPC protocols that assume an honest-but-curious adversary that only passively corrupts the parties \cite{araki_high-throughput_2016,chandran_simc_2022}, which are often significantly more efficient than their actively secure counterparts that consider malicious adversaries~\cite{wagh_falcon_2020, dalskov_fantastic_2021}.

-We assume that clients submitting mis-classification events to the traceback service are not acting maliciously.
-Indeed, malicious clients might submit arbitrary events to the traceback service to mount a denial-of-service attack or intentionally incriminate a data owner.
-Existing work provides secure mechanisms for addressing these issues, via cryptographic commitments~\cite{lycklama_holding_2024}, that can be added to our system to help defend against malicious clients.